chriskapp/phps/README.md

 ## About

 PHPS is a tool that generates an index of classes found in PHP source files.
-It searches in an folder for all class definitions and writes them into an sqlite database.
+It searches in a folder for all class definitions and writes them into a sqlite database.
 Even PHP is a dynamically typed language it tries to detect the return types and type-hints based on doc annotations.
 Then the tool can be used to query the index.
-It should help to provide more insight of an code base.
+It should help to provide more insight of a code base.
 This can be used i.e. by IDEs to provide more intelligent code completion.

 PHPS uses the great nikic/php-parser to parse all definitions.
 While scanning it